Trends and status of liver neoplasms in flatfish

 Background

-This indicator is used to supplement the target covering the biological effects of contaminants set out in the Marine Strategy Part One (HM Government, 2012), which requires that “the intensity of those biological or ecological effects due to contaminants agreed by OSPAR as appropriate for Marine Strategy Framework Directive purposes are below the toxicologically-based standards”.
-Whilst this indicator has not yet been agreed by OSPAR for Marine Strategy Framework Directive (European Commission, 2008) purposes, it provides valuable information on the cause-effect relationship between environmental contaminants and the presence of liver lesions in fish and has, therefore, been included in the assessment of Good Environmental Status for contaminants.
+Liver neoplasms are benign or malignant tumours and have been the subject of numerous investigations into hazardous substances and their biological effects.
+This indicator is used to supplement the target covering the biological effects of contaminants set out in the Marine Strategy Part 1 which requires that for biological effects “the intensity of those biological or ecological effects due to contaminants agreed by OSPAR as appropriate for UK Marine Strategy (UKMS) purposes are below the toxicologically based standards”.
+This indicator provides valuable information on the cause-effect relationship between environmental contaminants and the presence of neoplastic liver lesions in fish and has therefore been included in the assessment of GES for Descriptor 8 of the UKMS.

 The key pressure associated with high incidences of liver neoplasms in wild fish populations is chronic long-term exposure to anthropogenic contaminants including the organohalogens and metals.
-Fish age and sex also has an influence on the formation of liver neoplasms, therefore assessment tools with the ability to normalise for these factors are crucial for investigating the true effects of environmental contaminants.
+Fish age has an influence on the formation of liver neoplasms; however, this assessment tool normalises for these factors, which is critical to investigate environmental contaminants and this top-level indicator of contaminant exposure.

 Measures taken to address the impacts

-There is a robust UK legislative framework in place for controlling pollution from the main sources of contaminants (energy production, transport, urban and industrial uses, including appropriate consenting and Water Framework Directive River Basin Management Plans (HM Government, 2015b) described in the Marine Strategy Part Three (HM Government, 2015a).
-However, genotoxic chemicals entered the sea before many of the controls were put in place and, due to their persistence, are still present.
+There is a robust UK legislative framework in place for controlling pollution from the main sources of contaminants (energy production, transport, urban and industrial uses, including appropriate consenting and WFD River Basin Management Plans described in the Marine Strategy Part 3.
+However, many genotoxic chemicals entered the sea before many of the controls were put in place and, due to their persistence, are still present.

 Further information

-Fish disease monitoring has historically contributed to the OSPAR Co-ordinated Environmental Monitoring Programme of the Joint Assessment Monitoring Programme.
-This has been carried out in the UK under national monitoring activities since the 1980s as part of the National Marine Monitoring Programme and subsequently the Clean Seas Environment Monitoring Programme.
-The Clean Seas Environment Monitoring Programme monitors spatial and temporal trends of externally visible infectious diseases (including parasitic, bacterial and viral conditions) and toxicopathic pathological conditions (including reproductive disorders such as intersex and liver neoplasms).
-Monitoring of these diseases has been quality assured under the Biological Effects Quality Assurance in Marine Monitoring Programme since 2004.
-All UK data is submitted to the UK Marine Environment Monitoring and Assessment National database and the ICES International Databank.
+Fish disease monitoring has historically contributed to the OSPAR Coordinated Environmental Monitoring Programme (CEMP) of the Joint Assessment Monitoring Programme (JAMP).
+This has been carried out in the UK under national monitoring activities since the 1980s as part of the National Marine Monitoring Programme (NMMP) and subsequently CSEMP (Clean Seas Environmental Monitoring Programme).
+The CSEMP monitors spatial and temporal trends of externally visible infectious diseases (including parasitic, bacterial and viral conditions) and toxicopathic pathological conditions (including reproductive disorders i.e. intersex; and liver neoplasms).
+Monitoring of these diseases has been quality assured under the Biological Effects Quality Assurance in Marine Monitoring (BEQUALM) Programme since 2004.
+All UK data is submitted to the UK Marine Environment Monitoring and Assessment National (MERMAN) database and the International Council for the Exploration of the Seas (ICES) International Databank.

 Histopathology has previously been used to investigate the cause-effect relationship between environmental contaminants and the presence of toxicopathic liver lesions in numerous fish species (Stein and others, 1990; Myers and others, 1994; Stentiford and others, 2003; Stehr and others, 2004; Lang and others, 2017).
-Bottom-dwelling fish, particularly flatfish, are sensitive biomonitoring species resulting from their sedimentary habitat and a diet primarily consisting of benthic organisms.
+Bottom-dwelling fish, particularly flatfish (Figure 1) , are sensitive biomonitoring species resulting from their sedimentary habitat and a diet primarily consisting of benthic organisms.
 As such, in polluted environments they have a higher chance of being exposed to potentially harmful sediment-associated environmental contaminants.
 The liver is the major organ responsible for the absorption, metabolism and storage of nutrients.
 It is the primary barrier between the digestive system and the blood, therefore playing an important role in the detoxification of toxins, hazardous substances and their metabolites.
 Liver cells (hepatocytes) can store large quantities of glycogen or lipid (influenced by species, sex, maturity, physiological condition and temperature) resulting in differential sensitivity to hazardous lipophilic substances (Hinton and others, 2001).
 These substances can directly impact upon liver structure and function causing acute hepatocellular toxic injury and cell death following intracellular metabolism of parent compounds into highly reactive molecules.
-These molecules readily combine with proteins DNA, and RNA, impairing routine biological functions.
+These molecules readily combine with proteins, DNA and RNA, impairing routine biological functions.
 They can also impart their effects indirectly by disrupting interactions and signalling between cells.
-The continued long-term assault of the liver by these mechanisms can result in the formation of chronic toxic liver injury, for example, neoplasia (carcinogenesis; Figures 2 and 3; Hinton and Couch, 1998; Hinton and others, 2008).
+The continued long-term assault of the liver by these mechanisms can result in the formation of chronic toxic liver injury e.g. neoplasia (carcinogenesis) (Figure 2 and Figure 3) (Hinton and Couch, 1998; Hinton and others, 2008).
 For these reasons, the liver is a key target organ for investigating the toxic effects of contaminants in the aquatic environment.

-The assessment of general fish health using externally visible diseases is assessed using the ICES Fish Disease Index (Lang and Wosniok, 2008).
-The assessment of liver neoplasms in isolation requires a careful approach, not least due to the corresponding influence of fish age on their prevalence (Myers and others, 1994; Vethaak and others, 2009; Stentiford and others, 2010).
-Like other species, including humans, age has a positive influence on the formation of cancer in fish and is a potentially confounding factor for the interpretation of liver neoplasms in fish (Myers and others, 1994; Vethaak and others, 2009; Stentiford and others, 2010).
-Whether this influence in fish is simply the result of increasing age or the continued long-term chronic exposure to contaminants over time is difficult to determine and requires costly laboratory exposure studies.
+The assessment of liver neoplasms requires a careful approach, not least due to the corresponding influence of fish age on their prevalence (Myers and others, 1994; Vethaak and others, 2009; Stentiford and others, 2010).
+Like other species, including humans, age is positively correlated (although not exclusively) to the formation of cancer and is a therefore a potentially confounding factor for the interpretation of liver neoplasms in fish, (Myers and others, 1994; Vethaak and others, 2009; Stentiford and others, 2010).
+Whether this influence in fish is simply the result of increasing age or the continued long-term chronic exposure to contaminants over time, is difficult to determine.
 Nevertheless, it is crucial to determine the age of individual fish sampled if true like-for-like spatial and temporal comparisons are to be made.
 Previous comparisons of age-matched fish cohorts have revealed that whilst incidences of liver neoplasms increase with age, the age of onset is accelerated at those locations that also exhibit a high prevalence of liver neoplasms (Stentiford and others, 2010).
-Assessment tools that incorporate toxicopathic diseases in isolation, for example, liver neoplasms, whilst possessing the ability to normalise for age effects, will be increasingly valuable to investigate the true effects of environmental contaminants.
-The method used in this assessment has been developed to address this issue and is therefore able to discriminate between contaminant-related and age-related effects.
+The method used in this assessment was developed to address confounding age-related effects and was previously used in the 2018 assessment using data obtained between 2004 and 2015.
+However, the data obtained from Scottish coastal waters during that assessment period was unable to be incorporated into the assessment model resulting from species differences between 2004 and 2010.
+This current assessment supersedes the 2018 assessment and includes all UK data obtained between 2011 and 2020.

 Assessment method